okelet/awsipinventory/README.md

-Internally, the script gets the list of [network interfaces](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.describe_network_interfaces), and tries to guess to what service and object the interface is attached to; this is not always possible, because there is no a direct property to know it, and this must be guessed using regexs and string comparison using the interface description or the requester property.
+Internally, the script gets the list of [network interfaces](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html#EC2.Client.describe_network_interfaces), and tries to guess to what service and object the interface is attached to; this is not always possible, because there is no a direct property to know it, and this must be guessed using regular expressions and string comparison using the interface description or the requester property.

 Keep in mind that some network interfaces are ephemeral, i.e. they live only for a short period of time, like the ones used in Lambda, ECS tasks, etc. Others have a longer life, like the ones used in "static" EC2 instances.